-'''

 LBR -- INVALID FORMAT, INPUT FILE filename

-'''

-Description: The format of the specified input file is not the standard format for a macro source or object file, or the input file is corrupted.
+Description: The format of the input file is not the standard format for a macro source or object file, or the input file is corrupt.

-Suggested User Response: Reenter the command line with the correct input file specified.
+Suggested User Response: Reenter the command line with the correct input file.